chdamianos/autoregressionmodelling/README.md

 ```
 The output is best_model: python list with the best model parameters from the algorithm, series_models: a pandas series with all the models generated in order of percentage of selection, series_vars: a pandas series with all the variables selected by all the models in order of percentage of selection

-It is recommended to run example.py to test if the code works and better understand how it runs by looking at the comments
+It is recommended to run example.py to understand how the code runs by reading the comments

 # Example
 The ordinal response dataset on wine quality was downloaded from http://www.gagolewski.com/resources/data/ordinal-regression/winequality-red.csv and tested for the example shown in 'example.py'